 b)figures of the speech based on the contrast or surprise

-When the sentence seems impossible because of opposite things still having some truth, then such sentence is in paradox.
+When the sentence seems impossible because of opposite things still having some truth, then such a sentence is in paradox.

 - He rewards me with the curse.